cavallimarko/FiveMObjectEditor/README.md

 https://user-images.githubusercontent.com/37544557/219976206-a3311a93-899a-4ca2-9dd1-31a584a2b19a.mp4

-Full command list:
+#### Full command list:

-Basic commands:
+### Basic commands:
-/adeo -Open object editor menu: contains all spawned objects for editing /adobj [name] [freeze bool]- spawns object with specified name and freeze status, if no name is given object "prop_generator_03b" is spawned, if no freeze status is entered freeze status is set to true. (full list of hashes:https://gtahash.ru/)
+- /**adeo** -Open object editor menu: contains all spawned objects for editing
+- /**adobj** [name] [freeze bool]- spawns object with specified name and freeze status, if no name is given object "prop_generator_03b" is spawned, if no freeze status is entered freeze status is set to true. (full list of hashes:https://gtahash.ru/)

-Bulk edit:
+### Bulk edit:
-/addelallobjs- deletes all spawned object currently in object editor menu /addeleteobjrange [range]- deletes spawned objects with specified radius from the player, if no radius is given defualt radius of 10 meters is used.
+- /**addelallobjs**- deletes all spawned object currently in object editor menu
+- /**addeleteobjrange** [range]- deletes spawned objects with specified radius from the player, if no radius is given defualt radius of 10 meters is used.
-/admoveobjects [x][y][z]- moves all spawned object simultaneusly by specified x,y and z offset, if for some coord is missing its value will be 0(e.g /admoveobjets 1 1  will move object only on x and y, z offset will be 0)
+- /**admoveobjects** [x][y][z]- moves all spawned object simultaneusly by specified x,y and z offset, if for some coord is missing its value will be 0(e.g /admoveobjets 1 1  will move object only on x and y, z offset will be 0)

-Prefabs: file containing objects and their positions and rotations.
+### Prefab, file containing objects and their positions and rotations:
-/adlistprefabs -lists all available prefabs on the server with the name of their author /adsaveprefab [filename]- saves currently spawned objects in object editor on the server with the specified name.
+- /**adlistprefabs** -lists all available prefabs on the server with the name of their author
+- /**adsaveprefab** [filename]- saves currently spawned objects in object editor on the server with the specified name.
 If no name is present test.prefab filename is used.
-/adspawnprefab [filename] -  spawns prefab with the specified name.
+- /**adspawnprefab** [filename] -  spawns prefab with the specified name.
 If no name is present test.prefab filename is used.
-/adeditprefab [filename]  -  spawns prefab with the specified name in object editor for editing.
+- /**adeditprefab** [filename]  -  spawns prefab with the specified name in object editor for editing.
 If no name is present test.prefab filename is used.

-/addelspawnedprefabs - deletes all spawned prefab objects that are not available for editing.
+- /**addelspawnedprefabs** - deletes all spawned prefab objects that are not available for editing.